-18. Investigation by police.
-Nothing in this Ordinance shall prevent the police from investigating a cognizable case by reason of the fact that the case relates to an offence specified in Section A of Part I of the Schedule, but if any such case is taken to a criminal Court such Court may, if it thinks fit, direct that it be referred to conciliation under this Ordinance.
+Investigation by Police:- Nothing in this Act shall prevent the police from investigation of a cognizable case by reason of the fact that the case relates to an offence specified in Section A of Part 1 of the Schedule, but if any such case is taken to a Criminal Court, Court may, if it thinks fit, direct that it be referred to conciliation under this Act.

-19. Pending cases.
-This Ordinance shall not apply to cases referable under this Ordinance to conciliation which, immediately before the coming into force of this Ordinance, are pending in any civil or criminal Court, and such cases shall be disposed of by those Courts as if this Ordinance had not been promulgated:
+Pending cases:- This Act shall not apply to cases referable under this Act to conciliation which , immediately before the coming into force of this Act, are pending in any Civil or Criminal Court, and such cases shall be disposed of by those Courts as if this Act had not been promulgated :

-Provided that if all the parties to any such case agree to have the same decided by a Conciliation Court, the proceedings thereof shall terminate, and the case shall be referred to conciliation in accordance with the provisions of this Ordinance.
+Provided that if all the parties to any such case agree to have the same decided by a Conciliation Court, the proceedings thereof shall terminate, and the case shall be referred to conciliation in accordance with the provisions of this Act.